Peeetk/Project2/README.md

 ---

 ## 🌟 Purpose
 The primary goal of this web application is to provide customers with a seamless browsing and ordering experience.
-Whether you're a coffee enthusiast or looking for a quick snack, our intuitive interface ensures you can find your favorites with ease.
+Whether you're a coffee enthusiast or looking for a quick snack, our intuitive interface ensures you can find your favorites with ease and not last you can order online.

 ---